The 5 Regions of Queens

 The lodge offers a bar with large windows and an inviting veranda, gift shop stocked with local crafts, Uganda Wildlife Authority Informational Centre where visitors can learn more about the national park, and business centre.
-There is also an infinity swimming pool overlooking the Kazinga Channel, with panoramic views, comfortable sun loungers and a pool bar to enjoy.
+The infinity pool has its own bar, allowing you to sip your favourite tipple as you gaze across the magical Kazinga Channel.

 Visitors can choose to sit either inside in the lodge’s formal dining room or outside on the veranda whilst enjoying local and international dishes prepared by experienced chefs.
 As an added treat, every Saturday evening the lodge hosts special barbecues with performances by traditional dancers.